buzzqw/TUS/OBSS/OBSSv2-eng.md

 | Silver | Transmutation |
 | Gold | Healing, Evocation |
 | Copper | Invocation |

-All Dragons have access to the Universal magic list and favor certain spells that are marked in their description.

-In the **Description of each Ancient Dragon** you will find a brief description of the type of dragon.

 **Special Powers of Dragons**